cbun097/git-config-alias/README.md

 # git-config-alias

-git alias instead of writing the command all the time...\

-All you need to do is to copy these in your terminal.\
+All you need to do is to copy these in your terminal.

 git config --global alias.co checkout\
 git config --global alias.ci commit\